 The details which the courts can take into account are considerable.
 They include:

 Understand, this list is not comprehensive; each case is composed of unique circumstances.
 The court can include additional factors to review should they deem them important.
 We are experienced in helping families in all income brackets, both those who fall under the income threshold stated above and those who are of higher net worth.

 Rehabilitative Support or Alimony: Quite often in a marriage, one spouse pursues a career while the other assumes responsibility for the home and family.
 This investment of time and energy is valuable and critical to the working partner’s success.
 Divorce signals the end of a singular household and a change in the way of life.
+In these situations, consulting a family court lawyer can be crucial.
 In order for the individual who was not working to obtain the skills and education necessary to work, assistance from the working spouse is often awarded for a specific period of time.

 Reimbursement Support or Alimony: In some situations, one spouse financially supported the career training or education of the other, resulting in a certain job and income level.
 During the marriage, these earnings benefited both parties.
 However, once divorced, only the educated or trained individual will continue to benefit.
 In cases like this, support can be ordered to make things more equitable.

 Permanent Support or Alimony: In certain and very specific situations, one spouse is unable to care for themselves for any one of a variety of reasons (disability, illness, age, etc.).
 In cases like this, permanent support may be ordered.

 Our spousal support lawyers understand the intricacies of the different types of alimony and can help identify which is fair and appropriate in your situation and support your claims in court.

 Looking forward to your future, it is not surprising that you have questions regarding alimony.
 After all, the financial structure of your life is undergoing considerable change.
 Below we have shared some of the questions our clients frequently ask, along with our responses to them.